UnrealRS2/UnrealRS2/README.md

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/b29c2cfc-5d27-429c-86e7-f397a52039de" />
 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/f6098fcd-5534-4991-a4fb-e51cee131d81" />

 ## Status
-UI / Overlays forwarded to unreal
-(Captures 4K/120FPS with reasonable hardware.)
-Scene Graph forwarded to unreal
-Textures / Animations
+Playable!

-There are some minor bugs but this is still WIP, and not ready for end users.
+There are some bugs but this is WIP, and not ready for end users.

 ## Goal
 A modern Unreal-based frontend for RuneLite with real-time scene graph / camera / input sync